-Larry King Suffers Heart Attack, Goes Into Cardiac Arrest: Reports
+Larry King Hospitalized After Experiencing Chest Pain, Undergoes Angioplasty

 Mark Von Holden/Variety/REX/Shutterstock

-Larry King is on the mend after suffering a heart attack last week, multiple outlets report.
+Larry King is on the mend after being hospitalized last week.

-Last Thursday, the legendary TV host was getting ready to go to the hospital for an angiogram when he went into cardiac arrest.
-According to TMZ, King was taken by ambulance to the hospital, where he underwent an angioplasty.
-Following the procedure, King was taken to the cardiac intensive care unit for recovery.
+On Thursday morning, April 23, the legendary TV host was getting ready to go to the hospital for an angioplasty when he experienced chest pain.

-The 85-year-old star, who suffered a heart attack in 1987, is expected to be released on Monday.
+"Before his scheduled procedure, he experienced angina and went to the hospital early to be examined," King's rep tells E!
+News in a statement.
+"His doctor successfully performed the angioplasty and inserted stents to reopen the previous bypass from 1987.
+He has been recuperating in the hospital and is scheduled to be released soon.
+His doctors expect him to make a full recovery."

-TMZ also reports that King has been having breathing problems for the past several months, which is why he was scheduled to check himself into the hospital for an angiogram last week.
+The statement adds that, despite reports, "His doctors say he did not have a heart attack and he did not go into cardiac arrest."

 Back in Sept.
 2017, the Larry King Now host revealed to the world that he beat lung cancer, after keeping the diagnosis private.